 - Begin to assemble your dossier.
 We will give you detailed

-- Once USCIS has approved your adoption home study, you will receive your I-171H pre-approval notice.
+- Once USCIS has approved your adoption home study, you will receive your I-600A Approval Notice.

-- Once your USCIS approval has been received, your dossier is complete, and a child is available for you, you will receive a referral of a child in
+- Once your USCIS approval has been received, your dossier is complete.
+Dossier is sent to Malawi and the National Social Welfare will match you with a child.
+You will receive a referral of a child in

-- Once you have accepted a match of a child, you will await a court date.
+- Once you have accepted a match of a child, you can visit the child in Malawi to get to know the child.
+You will await a court date.
 The time frame to be assigned a court date varies greatly.
-Some families have waited as much as 12 months for a court date and some have waited a shorter time.
+Some families have waited as much as 12 months for a court date and some have waiting a shorter time.

-- Once you receive a court date you will travel to Malawi and meet your child face-to-face.
-You will attend court a few days later.
+- Once you receive a court date you will travel to Malawi 4 weeks before court and meet your child face-to-face.

-- The court ruling will be issued anywhere from a few days to one week after your (This varies by judge.)
+- The court ruling will be issued anywhere from a few days to one week after your hearing.

-- You will then apply for your child’s passport and file the I-600 with the US Embassy.
+- You will then obtain a new birth certificate for the child, apply for your child’s passport and file the I-600 with the US Embassy.

 - You will take your child to a US Embassy approved doctor for a final health visit.

-- The Embassy will conduct a thorough investigation to before choosing to issue your child a Visa.
+- The Embassy will conduct a thorough investigation before choosing to issue your child a Visa.

 - You will return to the US Embassy for your final appointment, pick up your child’s visa, and bring your child home!
-This trip is expected to take approximately 6 weeks.
+This trip is expected to take approximately 6 weeks to 8 weeks; however, the US Embassy could take much longer to complete the investigation.

-You receive a referral of a child from Nightlight Christian Adoptions.
+Your letter of intent to adopt will be sent to the representative in Malawi and to the National Social Welfare office in charge of International Adoptions.
+You will receive a referral of a child and documents will be obtained from the orphanage where the child resides.
+These documents will be sent to you for review.
 The referral will include a brief social history of the child, the current health and development of the child, and lab test results for HIV.
 We highly recommend that you have this information reviewed by a doctor who specializes in international adoption before you make a decision.
-Once you decide to accept a referral, and have returned the commitment form, you will be considered “matched” with the child.
-Your dossier will then be sent to the attorney in Malawi.
-The attorney will put together information on the child’s file and add this information to your dossier to file with the court.
+You will have a referral review with the social services manager.
+Once you decide to accept a referral, and have returned the commitment form and letter of acceptance, you will be considered “matched” with the child.
+The attorney will prepare the petition and put together information on the child’s file and add this information to your dossier to file with the court.
 Once you receive a court date, you will travel to Malawi.
 After the court order is issued, you will file your I-600 with the US Embassy and take your child for their visa medical appointment.
 Once these things are approved, the US Embassy will invite you to a final visa appointment.
 You will then travel home with your child.
 The adoption trip should be approximately 6 weeks long.
 The US Embassy will investigate all I-600 applications and the investigation can take up to 6 months.

 Please contact Lisa Whitaker at LisaW@nightlight.org or call our office (502) 423-5780 with any questions.